RightToAskOrg/righttoask-docs/API.md

 - Keywords: List(String)
     * Validity: short list of short words
     * Permission: n/a
-- Topics: List(Topics)
+- Category: List(Topics)
     * Validity: short list of pre-loaded topics
     * Permission: n/a
 - Signature: Sig
-    * Must be a valid sig on all uploaded data with Question_Suggester's key.
+    * Must be a valid sig on all uploaded data with Person_Suggested_Question's key.
+    * compulsory

 Not clear whether we need keywords or topics.